-What should I do of I am wrongly accused of a sexual offence?
+What should I do if I am wrongly accused of a sexual offence?

 If somebody accuses you of a sexual offence the first thing you should do is contact a criminal defence solicitor who is experienced in these types of claims.
-You should do this even if you have been wrongly accused of the crime.
+This particularly true if you have been wrongly accused of the crime.

-What should I do if the police contact me?
+What should I do if the police contact me regrading a sexual offence?

 In some circumstances the police may ask you to voluntarily attend an interview to discuss the allegations.
 Again, you should always seek legal advice from a criminal defence lawyer before attending an interview.

 Your legal representative will be able to liaise with the police on your behalf and will make sure that the process is carried out as it should be.

 What should I do if I’ve been contacted by an Operation Green Jacket Officer?

 If you are contacted by an Operation Green Jacket Officer, it is essential you seek immediate legal advice and representation.
 We do not work for the police and we can independently help you with your case.

 As the operation is aimed at reinvestigating historic events, having legal representation from the outset that is specifically tailored to your case may be the difference between successfully defending your case, and imprisonment.

 Will I be released on police bail or released under investigation?
 What is the difference?